hyperledger/fabric-chaincode-node/TUTORIAL.md

 After the install there is a 'bootstrap' process that starts the chaincode up (more details later).
 The constructors of the exported Contracts will be run at this point; these constructors are for setting the name and optional setup of the 'error/monitoring functions', (again more later).
 This instance of the contract will existing whilst this chaincode docker image is up.

-When chaincode is instantiated or updated, the `init()` function is the chaincode is called.
+When chaincode is instantiated or updated, the `init()` function in the chaincode is called.
 As with the `invoke()` call from the client, a fn name and parameters can be passed.
 Remember therefore to have specific functions to call on `init()` and `update()` in order to do any data initialisation or migration that might be needed.
 These two functions have been abstracted away to focus on specific function implementations.

 It is strongly recommended to use the npm shrinkwrap mechanism so the versions of the modules that are used are fixed.